riccardoperra/statebuilder/README.md

 pnpm i statebuilder # or npm or yarn
 ```

-### Enable compiler / plugin (Vite Only)
+### Enable compiler (Vite Only)

+> [!NOTE]
+>
+> The statebuilder plugin is OPTIONAL.
+This means that all the core features works right out of the
+> box without a custom build step

-If you're using Vite with SolidJS, you can use the `statebuilder` custom plugin, which allows to debug easily in dev.
+If you're using Vite with SolidJS, you can use the `statebuilder` custom plugin, which provide debug and custom features through babel transforms.

+- `autoKey`: Allows to name your stores automatically, based on the constant name.
+- `stateProviderDirective`: Allows to wraps your SolidJS component into a StateProvider when they contains the `use stateprovider` directive.

 ```ts
 import { defineConfig } from 'vite';